dbrslabs/data-projector/README.md

     $ virtualenv venv
     $ source venv/bin/activate
+    $ pip install scipy==0.18.0
     $ pip install -r web-requirements.txt
     $ python api.py

+NOTE: scipy has to be install separately on production becuase it's installer uses an absurd amount of memory and will cause out of memory exceptions if you run `pip install -r web-requirements.txt`.
+No idea why.

 If you are planning do throw down some machine learning biz, you'll want to install all the math libraries in `ml-requirements.txt` instead of just `web-requirements.txt`: